 Finally a couple from Boulder Hill, Max and Betty Grimshaw, met with her approval.
 Betty was an artist and an entrepreneur.
 The couple fixed up the Mill so that it could hold several small boutique businesses, and a beauty shop.

 The Grimshaws have since moved away, and Anita Nelson Anfinsen died in 1987.
-The building stands tall and proud today, and a new restaurant has opened there.
+The building stands tall and proud today, and a has opened there.
 It is feeding a new generation of history loving patrons.

 Barbara Anfinsen Eichler, daughter of Anita and Ernie, whose delightful interview was given to Gretchen Countryman in September 2011, provided much of the information for this story.
 Sadly, Barbara passed away on July 1, 2012.
 She was anxious for the village to know how much her father loved the mill and it’s history, and how hard he worked to save it.